-Meet our Teachers
+Meet Our Teachers

-Gwen Pennewell, Site Director
+Gwen Pennewell, PBS Coach

 Gwen has been working in early childhood education since 2004, starting out volunteering for a high school credit in child development.
 Discovering then her love for the early childhood classroom, after graduation, Gwen became a classroom aide.
 Since, Gwen has taken over 130 hours to learning new ways to understand childhood development and social emotional development.
 She feels passionate that all children should be loved, supported, and cheered for, even when they don’t have the language to express it.